DataDog/kafka-kit/cmd/autothrottle/README.md

 # Overview
 Autothrottle is a service that looks for reassigning partition events (as part of a recovery or routine data movement) and dynamically applies broker replication throttles.
 This is done to run replications as fast as possible without starving out bandwidth from Kafka consumer clients.

 It does this by running in a loop that looks up all topics undergoing replication, maps source vs destination broker involved, fetches metrics for each broker from the Datadog API, and calculates a throttle based on a map of known bandwidth limits specific to each instance type being observed.
 An updated throttle rate is determined at each loop interval and continuously applies the throttle to adapt to changes in workloads.
-Rather than wrapping CLI tools, the throttle is applied directly in ZooKeeper by autothrottle, mirroring the internal mechanics of Kafka's tooling (applying broker configs and firing off sequential znode notices in a config path watched by all brokers).
+Rather than wrapping CLI tools, the throttle is applied directly in ZooKeeper by autothrottle, mirroring the internals of Kafka's tooling.
 When no replication is occurring, autothrottle will clear all throttles across the cluster.

 Additionally, autothrottle writes Datadog events at each check interval that detail what topics are undergoing replication, a list of all brokers involved, and throttle rates applied.

-Autothrottle is designed to work as a piggyback system that doesn't take ownership of your cluster, and can easily be overridden (through autothrottle via the admin API) or stopped safely at any time (allowing you to revert back to using of off-the-shelf Kafka tools).
+Autothrottle is designed to work as a piggyback system that doesn't take ownership of your cluster, and can easily be overridden (through autothrottle via the admin API) or stopped safely at any time (allowing you to revert back to using off-the-shelf Kafka tools).

 **Additional features**:
 - Configurable portion of free headroom available for use by replication (`--max-rate`)